- How it Works

 In contrast to OFAT experimentation, the systematic structure of experimental conditions in DOE allows researchers to vary and test multiple factors in one go.
 By simultaneously investigating the effect of many factors on a process of interest, researchers are provided with a more complete understanding of the biological system they are studying.

 DOE requires fewer resources for the amount of information obtained, saving on time and materials.
 By measuring multiple factors at once, you are reducing the number of biological and technical replicates required for a statistically accurate measurement compared to measuring those factors individually.

-Interactions between experimental factors are everywhere in bioprocessing, but with traditional experimentation they are hard to investigate, and often go ignored or unrecognised.
+Interactions between experimental factors are everywhere in bioprocessing but, with traditional experimentation, they are hard to investigate, and often go ignored or unrecognized.
 In fermentation, for example, pH readout is affected by the temperature of the medium and will shift as temperature changes, even before the medium is inoculated.
-By using a DOE approach researchers can pin-down crucial interacting factors and gain crucial understanding and insight into how they can be exploited or controlled to improve system performance.
+By using a DOE approach researchers can pin down crucial interacting factors and gain crucial understanding and insight into how they can be exploited or controlled to improve system performance.
 When working in highly complicated systems and processes, such as in the production of biological therapeutics, DOE is the best approach to optimizing a process.